 This indicates to Google that there is an AMP version of the page that can be served to its mobile users.
 To prevent duplicate content being indexed in the SERPs, you must place a rel=“canonical” tag on the AMP version on the page to indicate that the Regular page is the one to be indexed.
 You can see how this is implemented in the diagram below:

 We expect to see many Content Management Systems roll out plugins or integrated support for AMP in the near future that will take care of much of the technical aspects.
 For example, it is worth checking out the WordPress Plugin AMP, which was created by Automattic (the team behind WordPress.com).

 AMP Pages in Google Search

 In addition to speed related benefits, if correctly implemented you can gain additional visibility in Google via the use of the AMP lightening bolt, and the new AMP Carousel.
 You can see examples of these below (images via Twitter):

-The current roll out is targeting “News Articles”, so you will need to ensure that your pages are properly marked up with the News Schema.
-However, the intention is “ for all published content, from news stories to videos and from blogs to photographs and GIFs, to work using Accelerated Mobile Pages “.
+The current rollout is targeting “News Articles,” so you will need to ensure that your pages are correctly marked up with the News Schema.
+However, the intention is " for all published content, from news stories to videos and from blogs to photographs and GIFs, to work using Accelerated Mobile Pages “.

-We can see the scope of AMP increasing significantly throughout 2016 as more features and functionality is added (i.e. better ad coverage \ analytics support), and it is implemented by more and more publishers.
+We can see the scope of AMP increasing significantly throughout 2016 as more features and functionality is added (i.e., better ad coverage \ analytics support), and more and more publishers implement it.
 With mobile usage continually increasing, and the new AMP News carousel reserved for publishers who have implemented Accelerated Mobile Pages, it will become a necessity.